aantipov/bowling/README.md

 `npm run build`

 ## The App file structure and code style
-The code structure and code style correspond to the angularjs styleguide https://github.com/toddmotto/angularjs-styleguide `/src/` folder contains the source files for the application code.
+The code structure and code style correspond to the angularjs styleguide https://github.com/toddmotto/angularjs-styleguide.

+`/src/` folder contains the source files for the application code.

-`/node_modules/` contains npm 3d party dependencies
+`/node_modules/` contains npm 3d party dependencies.

-`/dist/` contains results of building the app for production use `/coverage/` contains unit-tests coverage report `/static/` contains static files, such as images (currently images for markers clusters only)
+`/dist/` contains results of building the app for production use.

+`/coverage/` contains unit-tests coverage report.

+`/static/` contains static files, such as images (currently images for markers clusters only).